CamiWilliams/APL-HelloWorld-Workshop/README.md

 14. In the **Designer** view, under **Add Triggers** , select **Alexa Skills Kit**
 15. In the upper-right corner of the page, **copy your ARN**.
 Copy everything except &quot;ARN-&quot;.
 It will look like this:
 `arn:aws:lambda:us-east-1:123456789012:function:helloWorldSkill`
 16. Now **switch browser tabs back to your skill** in the developer portal.
-You should be on the configuration page.
-(If you closed the browser tab, here&#39;s how to get back: Go to  [http://developer.amazon.com](http://developer.amazon.com/), sign in, click Alexa, click Alexa Skills Kit, click on your skill name, click on configuration from the left-hand menu).
+You should be on the Endpoints tab.
+(If you closed the browser tab, here&#39;s how to get back: Go to  [http://developer.amazon.com](http://developer.amazon.com/), sign in, click Alexa, click Alexa Skills Kit, click on your skill name, click on Endpoints from the left-hand menu).
 17. Select **Endpoint** from the left menu.
 18. For the service endpoint type, choose the **AWS Lambda ARN (Amazon Resource Name)** radio button.
 19. **Paste your Lambda ARN** into the Default text field.